-Note that, each $\psi_i$ is a cyclotomic coset.
-Therefore,
+Note that, each cyclotomic has size at most $t$.
+Hence,

-\begin{itemize} \item When $k\ge 2$, we do not consider cyclotomic coset $\{0\}$, cyclotomic coset with entry $1$, and all cyclotomic cosets with some entry more than $q^t-k$.
+\begin{itemize}[leftmargin=*] \item When $k\ge 2$, we exclude the cyclotomic coset $\{0\}$, cyclotomic coset with entry $1$, and all cyclotomic cosets with some entry more than $q^t-k$.
 Since the maximum entry of the coset is $q^t-2$, we remove at most $k$ cyclotomic cosets.
-In other words, $|\varrho_k|\le k$ when $k\ge 2$. \item When $k=1$, we do not consider only one cyclotomic coset with entry $1$.
-So, we also have $|\varrho_1| = 1 \le k$. \end{itemize} Hence, the bandwidth of the trace-mapping framework is
+In other words, $|\Xi\setminus\Xi_k^*|\le k$ when $k\ge 2$. \item When $k=1$, we exclude only one cyclotomic coset with entry $1$.
+So, we also have $|\Xi\setminus\Xi_1^*| = 1 \le k$. \end{itemize} Hence, the bandwidth of the trace-mapping framework is